mrmarganski/mkdoc/docs/resources/outline.md

 * **3.3.4 - The Art of Mentorship:** How to effectively teach Phase 1 Rookies without just "doing the work for them."

 ---

-## 📚 Team Resources (Reference Library)
-* **FRC Glossary:** A comprehensive dictionary of standard FIRST Robotics acronyms and terminology.
-* **Core Values Rubric:** The standards by which all Team 2064 members are evaluated and guided.